iVanPan/cordova_weibo/README.md

 1. This plugin is required cordova-android version >=4.0,so using cordova  5.0.0 or higher is recommended
 2. This plugin should be used after the deviceready event has been fired!!!!!!!

 #ISSUES
-1.For android,if you are sharing webpage without weibo app client,you may get error like this {"error":"userinfo error","pos":"5"}
-2. For iOS,if you are sharing webpage without weibo app client	,the webpage sharing becomes text sharing.
+1.if you are sharing webpage without weibo app client	,the webpage sharing becomes text sharing.

 # Usage
 ### Weibo SSO Login